 HSERV 509 Public Health and Informatics (3)

 Introduction to the emerging field of public health informatics.
 Covers general public health topics as well as key public health informatics issues and applications.
 Evaluates a public health information system.
-Prerequisite: either MEBI 530 or permission of instructor.
-Offered: jointly with MEBI 533.
+Prerequisite: either BIME 530 or permission of instructor.
+Offered: jointly with BIME 533.

 Introduction to theoretical frameworks and research methodologies that underpin the study of human-information interactions and the design of biomedical information systems to support them.
 Emphasis on understanding informational needs and specifications that drive the design of health information systems.
 Offered: Sp.